Have you ever sat back and wondered how your analytical personality or deep network of corporate connections could be put to maximum use?

 - Using quantitative and qualitative techniques to collect useful information

 - Deciding whether or not this research is useful and using it as necessary

 - Preparing detailed business plans which cover relevant goals and objectives

-- Looking after the company's financial resources and allocating them as appropriate
+- Looking after the company’s financial statements and allocating those resources as appropriate

 - Liaising with other professionals in the company and in other companies, including account managers

 - Networking with employees from other companies and potential customers

 - Attending workshops and trade fairs

 There are no specific qualifications which need to be gained prior to applying for the position of business development manager.